 Tips for an Airbnb Host

-Airbnb is all about encouraging travellers to not just ‘go’ to a place, but to ‘live there’.
+Airbnb is all about encouraging travelers to not just ‘go’ to a place, but to ‘live there’.
 Many people choose to stay in an Airbnb because they want to live like a local – as opposed to doing typical touristy things.
 As a host, how can you help your guests feel at home in your city?

 If you are managing an Airbnb in Paris and you’re stuck for ideas, we have put together this local guide that you can share with guests to help them make the most out of their stay with you.
 By enhancing their guest experience, you’ll also be more likely to get glowing guest reviews on Airbnb!